Victoria, Lady Welby: Early life

+Academic career

 Once her children were grown and had moved out of the house, Welby, who had had little formal education, began a fairly intense process of self-education.
 This included mixing, corresponding, and conversing with some of the leading British thinkers of her day, some of whom she invited to the Manor.
 It was not unusual for Victorian Englishmen of means to become thinkers and writers (e.g. Darwin, Lord Acton, J. S. Mill, Charles Babbage).
 Welby is one of the few women of her place and time to do the same.

 Her early publications were on Christian theology, and particularly addressed the interpretation of the Christian scriptures.
 The first, Links and Clues, was published in 1881, but like several that followed was little read and noticed.
 The process of wondering why this was so led Welby to become interested in language, rhetoric, persuasion, and philosophy.
 By the late 19th century, she was publishing articles in the leading English language academic journals of the day, such as Mind and The Monist.
 She published her first philosophical book, What Is Meaning?
 Studies in the Development of Significance in 1903, following it with Significs and Language: The Articulate Form of Our Expressive and Interpretive Resources, in 1911.
 That same year, "Significs", the name she gave to her theory of meaning, was the title of a long article she contributed to the Encyclopædia Britannica.
 Her writings on the reality of time culminated in her article Time As Derivative (1907).

 What Is Meaning? was sympathetically reviewed for The Nation by the founder of American pragmatism, Charles Sanders Peirce, which led to an eight-year correspondence between them, one that has been published three times, most recently as Hardwick (2001).
 Welby and Peirce were both academic outsiders, and their approaches to language and meaning had some things in common.
 But most of the correspondence consists of Peirce elaborating his related theory of semiotics.
 Welby's replies did not conceal that she found Peirce hard to follow, but by circulating copies of some of Peirce's letters to her, she did much to introduce Peirce to British thinkers.
 Contemporary Peircians have since returned the favour by being sympathetic students of Welby's ideas.